 In honor of GroundHog Day, my favorite time travel books!

-Of course everyone has seen “Groundhog Day” with Bill Murray who is forced to wake up every day to Sonny and Cher singing “I Got You Babe” and relive February Second over and over again.
+Everyone has seen “Groundhog Day” with Bill Murray who is forced to wake up every day to Sonny and Cher singing “I Got You Babe” and relive February Second over and over again.
 This year I paid homage to time travel, giving you my favorite time travel novels.

 My favorite time travel book (and one of my top reads ever) is “Doomsday Book” by Connie Willis.
 Set in the near future, the University regularly sends scholars back in time to study history.
-Kivrin is set to go back to the middle ages, when she gets sent back to the wrong decade, the start of the bubonic plague.
+Kivrin is set to go back to the middle ages, when she gets sent back to the wrong decade, which is the start of the bubonic plague.
 The book flashes between Kivrin’s dealing with this horrific sickness, and her professor trying to get the equipment and people in place to go rescue her, in the middle of their modern influenza crisis.
 The first time reading this, I couldn’t put it down as I got to the end.
 Awesome read and re-read.

 Another book where the protagonist deliberately goes into the past is 11/22/63 by Stephen King.
 King novels have gotten way too wordy for me, but I actually read this entire book of his.
-After Jake’s first visit to the past of 1958, he fins t hat he can keep going.
+After Jake’s first visit to the past of 1958, he find that he can keep returning to the past.
 He goes back again and again to try and prevent the assassination of John F Kennedy.

 Two books where the protagonist has no control over their time travel: “The Time Traveler’s Wife” and “Kindred”.

-Time Traveler’s Wife: Imagine being married and in love with a man who pops up in and out of your life and leaves you.
+Time Traveler’s Wife Imagine being married and in love with a man who pops up in and out of your life and leaves you.
 He has no control over this!
 A beautiful written book.
 I couldn’t read it more than once, the sad ending was too close to home for me.

 A very popular time travel book series (and now TV series) is Outlander by Diana Gabaldon Claire travels back in time, meets Jamie, a Scottish highlander, and eventually has to choose between living in her time, the 20th century, and his time.
 There are now many books in the series now and it’s a fun romantical adventure.
 These tomes do become a bit wordy over the years, but I still like reading them.
 I have watched the HBO series and will probably watch the upcoming season too.